-Each principal shall report to the District Wellness Committee twice a year.
+Each principal shall be invited to all District Wellness Committee meetings and always encouraged to provide feedback.

 ATTACHMENT A - Classroom Rewards

 - A smile

 - Going first

 - Verbal praise

 - Sit by friends

 - Teaching the class

 - Helping the teacher

 - Enjoy class outdoors

 - A field trip for the class

 - Choosing a class activity

 - Walk with a teacher during lunch

 - Eat lunch outdoors with the class

 - Eat lunch with a teacher or principal

 - Extra credit or class participation points

 - Taking care of the class animal for a day

 - Have lunch or breakfast in the classroom

 - A photo recognition board in a prominent location in the school

 - A note from the teacher to the student commending his or her achievement

 - A phone call, e-mail, or letter sent home to parents or guardians commending a child's accomplishment

 - Recognition of a child's achievement on the school-wide morning announcements or website

 - Ribbon, certificate in recognition of achievement or a sticker with an affirming message

 - Take a trip to the treasure box (filled with: stickers, temporary tattoos, pencils, pens, highlighters, sidewalk chalk, notepads, erasers, bookmarks, etc.)